ddebeer/git-workshop_vib/concepts_dictionary.md

 - great for experimenting
 - great for collaborations where multiple persons work on the same issue/file
 - after merging, the branch history still exist.
 Hence, you can go back to commits in this branch

+Important, git only *mirrors/reflects* the changes in a specific branch.
+Hence, a specific state in a branch my be different form what you see in a browser.
+This can be confusing!